 - The organisation has given UiO the following information:

-- Desired physical interface at each of the NIX IXPs.
+- The desired physical interface at each of the NIX IXPs

 Use appropriate optics.
-Click here for a list of optics that are available on each site.
+Please refer to this document for a list of supported optics at each site

 The Contract agreement must be signed by the organisation and UiO.